tstatler/doctools/guides/acs/search_query/README.md

      </tr>
     <tr>
         <td><code>$regex</code></td>
-        <td>Regex match on a string, Currently, only prefix matches are supported: the
+        <td>Regex match on a string.
+Currently, only prefix matches are supported: the
         regular expression must begin with an anchor (^) followed by a letter or digit.
 For example, '^a', '^a.*', and '^a.*$' are allowed, but not '^.*a*'.</td>
     </tr>